Visit our Meals on Wheels website for monthly menus and activity schedules.

 The services offered through Meals on Wheels are becoming more vital and increasingly critical as our senior population continues to grow.

 As the area’s senior nutrition program, we provide consistent and healthy meals to seniors in need each day.
-We offer meals at select Opportunities for WBC centers as well as home-delivered meals to those whose mobility is limited – thanks in large part to our faithful volunteers.
+We offer meals at select OWBC centers, as well as home-delivered meals to those whose mobility is limited – thanks in large part to our faithful volunteers.

 Meals on Wheels is Cost Effective and Promotes Health and Independence